 If you’d like to play an instrument that’s bigger than you are, try the harp.
 Its tall wooden frame has strings stretched from the bottom to the top, and each one you pluck plays its own note.
-But as our friends Sophie and Ian G. have pointed out, the sky’s the limit when it comes to harps: earlier this month William Close played one that was 700 feet tall!
+But as our friends Sophie and Ian G. have pointed out, the sky’s the limit when it comes to harps: in 2015, William Close played one that was 700 feet tall!
 He built his “Earth Harp” by stretching the strings up the side of a skyscraper in Los Angeles.
 And remember, pulling the strings tighter changes their sound, so he had to stretch each one perfectly to make the right sounds.
 The harp was so huge that he just sat between two of the strings to play it.
 In the photos it looks like it has 29 strings, which means it used almost 4 miles of wire.
 William holds the world record for the longest string instrument…if he wants to break that record, he’ll need to find a bigger building.

 Wee ones: If you play the 1st string on a harp, then the 3rd, then the 5th…which string do you pluck next?